NewNew Blog PostRead more

 Problem-Solving

-"How can urban planning address both housing affordability and environmental concerns?"
+"How can urban planning address both housing and environmental concerns?"

 Creative Exploration

-"In what ways could biomimicry inspire solutions to energy storage challenges?"
+"How could biomimicry inspire solutions to energy storage?"

-Notice the pattern?
-These aren't trivia questions with lookup answers.
-They're questions where reasonable experts disagree, where context matters, where the "right" answer depends on values and tradeoffs.
+The pattern: These aren't trivia questions.
+They're questions where context matters, where the "right" answer depends on values and tradeoffs.
 That's where multiple perspectives create real value.

 I